 From the city or western ring road, come off the ring road at the Dunkirk flyover and take the A6005, heading away from the city towards Beeston and Long Eaton.
 Follow the signs to the hockey club (which is on your left on the opposite side of the boulevard to the croquet club).

 The lay-by outside the pavilion off University Boulevard now has bollards to prevent casual parking.
-Parking places for croquet players (and other users of Highfields Park) are provided along the access road to the Hockey Club on the other side of University Boulevard.
+Parking places for croquet players are usually available in the Hockey Club on the other side of University Boulevard.
 To access them, turn across the tram tracks, at the traffic lights outside the club, in through the gates and follow the road round to the right.
 The gates are normally open, but if locked, members may still gain access as described in the Members' Handbook.

 The lay-by may be used by disabled drivers if their vehicle is displaying an official blue badge, or for deliveries if displaying one of the Council approved permits.
 Please take extra care when entering the lay-by, watching out for pedestrians and cyclists, and particularly please take care when crossing the cycle track.
 The safest way into the lay-by is to turn round in the entrance to the hockey club opposite, then take advantage of the traffic lights to turn right out of the hockey club entrance, across the dual carriageway, then immediately left into the lay-by avoiding the bollard.
 There is just room between the bollard and the kerb.
 Please note that driving over the pedestrian crossing is illegal.